• Skip to primary navigation

 • A large bowl of turkey udon noodle soup with soft boil egg, leftover turkey and bok choy on top, with green onions on the side.

-• Maple Curry Yaki Udon
+Curry Beef Yaki Udon Stir Fry

 Full disclosure: We are a participant in the Amazon Services LLC Associates Program, and as an Amazon Associate, I earn from qualifying purchases.
 I am providing these links as a way for you to see the product so that you have an idea of what to look for when you go grocery shopping.
 Any type of ingredients I recommend are ingredients I use at home and any opinions of them are my own opinions.